 In addition to plastic parts, cars include many different toxins such as flame retardants, antimicrobials, and chemicals released from paint, carpet, and adhesives.

-Do you have a film like substance on your windshield?
+Do you have a film-like substance on your windshield?
 If you do, it could be an indicator of how toxic your car is.
-That film is made up of all sorts of chemicals such as hydrocarbons and petrochemicals from plastic, vehicle exhaust and matter from tires and brake pads.
+That film is made up of all sorts of chemicals such as hydrocarbons and petrochemicals from plastic, vehicle exhaust, and matter from tires and brake pads.
 Chemicals that are oily in nature condense on your windshield.

-In addition to exposures from toxic chemicals, you can also be exposed to mold from a faulty air conditioner in your vehicle.
+In addition to exposure from toxic chemicals, you can also be exposed to mold from a faulty air conditioner in your vehicle.
 If you suspect your car may have mold, you should look into the Lemon Law in your state to try to get a new car if you experience this.

 >>Read Next: 6 Ways to Naturally Remove Car Odors<<

 We are exposed to numerous toxins every day at home, work, stores, etc. However, vehicles are a major source of chemical exposure – estimated at as much as 30 percent of our exposure.

 Your car is a small, confined space in which you spend quite a bit of time each day.
 Breathing in the off-gassing chemicals and coming in contact with dust that chemicals bind to can create health issues.